Vylax/expert_lumines/guide.md

 **Step 9: Instantiate LLM (Gemini via Vertex AI)**

-1. Configure the Gemini model you want to use.
+1. Configure the Gemini model you want to use, using the model name specified in `src/config.py`.

+    *This code belongs in `src/rag_components.py`, likely in a function that returns the initialized LLM.
+It imports `LLM_MODEL_NAME` from `src/config.py`.*
     ```python
     from langchain_google_vertexai import ChatVertexAI

-    # Use a specific Gemini model, e.g., gemini-1.0-pro, gemini-1.5-flash-001, etc.
+    from src import config # Import the config module

+    # Use model name from config
     llm = ChatVertexAI(
-        model_name="gemini-1.0-pro",
+        model_name=config.LLM_MODEL_NAME,
-        temperature=0.2, # Lower temperature for more factual answers
+        temperature=0.2, # Consider making temperature configurable too (e.g., config.LLM_TEMPERATURE)
         # You can add other parameters like max_output_tokens if needed
     )
     print(f"Using LLM: {llm.model_name}")